Alliance Behavioral Psychiatry

 Attention-deficit/hyperactivity disorder (ADHD) affects around 8.4% of children and 2.5% of adults in the United States.
 The team at Alliance Behavioral Psychiatry in Orem and Lehi, Utah, provides assessments and evidence-based care for managing symptoms of ADHD in adults and adolescents.
-To schedule an initial visit, request an appointment over the phone or book online (coming soon) today.
+To schedule an initial visit, request an appointment over the phone or through the contact form on the New Patients page.

 Attention-deficit/hyperactivity disorder (ADHD) is a highly common behavioral disorder in children, but it can affect adults too.
 The condition causes hyperactive symptoms like excessive talking and fidgeting as well as inattentive symptoms like daydreaming, getting distracted easily, and being disorganized.

 No matter your age, ADHD symptoms can have a major impact on your life, making it difficult to learn new skills and keep up with regular tasks.
 Fortunately, evidence-based treatments can help you manage your symptoms and stay on track with your responsibilities.

 At Alliance Behavioral Psychiatry, your providers go over your symptoms and medical history during a 90-minute initial visit.
 After that, they can make recommendations for treatment and even provide pharmacogenetic testing to find out which medications might work best for you.

 What are some common symptoms of ADHD?

 ADHD can affect you differently depending on your age.
 It can also appear in three different types: hyperactive ADHD, inattentive ADHD, and a combination.
 The majority of people who have ADHD experience a combination of both hyperactive and inattentive symptoms such as: